Trackers and real-time Reports¶

 Adding a renderer¶

 Table renderer is displayed artifacts matching your search in a table.
 Columns of the table are tracker fields and rows of the table are the artifacts.
-A Tracker browsing screen) shows an example of a table renderer.

 You can select the fields of the renderer (using the Toggle columns link), reorder the fields using drag and drop, sort artifact list by fields (by clicking on the field name in the table header), browse artifact list selecting the number of displayed artifacts at once